 You may be referred to a psychiatrist so that your mood problems and the best treatment for you can be worked out early on.
 Even so, there may be some trial and error until the best combination for you is worked out.

-There is much you and your family can do to help you develop skills and strategies for reducing mood swings and keeping well.
-Take a look at some of these ideas and resources including online self-help programmes.
-Also talk with your GP and mental health team.
+There is much you and your family/whānau can do to help you develop skills and strategies for reducing mood swings and staying well.

 - Exercise helps your mental as well as physical wellbeing (the benefits can be substantial).